bosonprotocol/community/BugBountyProgram.md

 The critical asset bounty will only be awarded where there is a serious and potentially permanent impact to a user's funds, or to the core protocol itself.

 The bug bounty program considers a number of variables in determining rewards.
 Determinations of eligibility, score and all terms related to an award are at the sole and final discretion of Boson Protocol.
-We will not be awarding significant bounties for low severity bugs.
-Rewards will be paid in USDC

 Issues that have already been submitted by another user or are already known to Boson Protocol are not eligible for bounty rewards.